jdittrich/userNeedResearchBook/text/allURBook.md

 For the photo above you might add the following line to your notes:
-»participant displays different font combinations in the layout application in order to see if the fonts go well together (see U2-14-9-14\_1.jpg)«
+»participant displays different font combinations in the layout application to see if the fonts go well together (see U2-14-9-14\_1.jpg)«

 </div>